Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Walnuts Safe for Hamsters to Eat?

-Yes, your hamster can safely eat walnuts!
-She may even find it quite a tempting treat.
-However, you should only feed your hamster walnuts in moderation, not as a daily component of her diet.
+Walnuts are not toxic for hamsters and they can safely consume them.
+They may even find them quite the tempting treats.
+However, you should only feed your hamster walnuts in moderation, not as a daily component of their diet.

 Additionally, when feeding a walnut to your hamster, ensure that it does not have added salt, any type of sweetener, or extra ingredients, including honey.
-The walnut your pet eats must be completely natural.
+The walnut your pet eats must be completely natural and raw.

 walnuts close up